Timeline of programme updates

 21 July - Learning and development resources – We’ll launch the range of independent learning and development resources for all members.
 The resources will be straight forward and easy to use, at times that suit you, so you can explore how the new programme will work before the autumn.

-September - Retiring the current programme - We switch over to the complete new programme!
+The beginning of 2019-20 academic year - Retiring the current programme - We switch over to the complete new programme!

 What's happened so far